opentok/Opentok-.NET-SDK/DEVELOPING.md

 In order to create a release, the following should be completed in order.

-1. Build the solution using the Release confgiuration.
+1. Build the solution using the Release configuration.
 Ensure all the tests are passing and that there is enough test coverage.
 1. Make sure you are on the `dev` branch of the repository, with all changes merged/commited already.
 1. Update the version number in the source code and the README.
 See [Versioning](#versioning) for information about selecting an appropriate version number.
 Files to change: